Office of Undergraduate Research Undergraduate research will set you apart.

 Amanda Myles

 Bacteria are constantly evolving to become more resistant to antibiotic treatment.
 Pseudomonas aeruginosa, a harmful facultative anaerobic bacterium, is a prime example of this phenomenon.
 P. aeruginosa can affect many life forms and is found in the lungs of people with cystic fibrosis.
-The bacterium has evolved to become naturally resistant to many antibiotics, making its infections extremely difficult to treat.
-While its mechanisms of survival are unknown, P. aeruginosa can switch between aerobic and anaerobic respiration based on the availability of oxygen and other terminal electron acceptors.
-Under anaerobic conditions, P. aeruginosa relies on a catalyst called periplasmic nitrate reductase, or NAP, for energy generation.
-NAP seems to be integral to the function of P. aeruginosa in anaerobic growth conditions.
+The bacterium has evolved to become naturally resistant to many antibiotics, making…Continue Reading Recently in Research- Amanda Myles

 Recently in Research- Kayla Frey